-As Whitehall bows its collective head to rightly remember the fallen of a century's wars, Theresa May and her party should bow theirs in shame for the callous and cruel punishment they have inflicted on Britain's real 'unknown soldiers'.
+As Whitehall bows its collective head to rightly remember the fallen of a century's wars, the Conservative Party should bow theirs in shame for the callous and cruel punishment they have inflicted on Britain's real 'unknown soldiers'.

 While the bands play and finely crafted wreaths are laid at the Cenotaph, there will be dozens of homeless ex-servicemen within easy walking distance.
 An estimated one in ten of Britain's homeless are former members of the armed services.

 Thousands of ex-servicemen and women face a daily struggle, some with life-changing physical disabilities, many more with 'invisible' problems like Post Traumatic Stress Disorder.
 The response of this government, and its predecessors: Harsh benefit cuts and sanctions and starving the NHS of vital funding for mental health and other services.